-Matilda Makes Matzah Balls
+Matilda Makes Matzah Balls (Hardcover)

 " (A) child’s enthusiasm and her grandmother’s unconditional love and acceptance shine through in this tale of culinary traditions.
 Whether or not readers are familiar with matzah ball soup, they will connect with this family's loving preparation of traditional foods.
 Tender, warmhearted, and delightful." --Kirkus Reviews